Shoulder pain is a common complaint seen in chiropractor and manual therapists’ offices.

 Manipulation of the thoracic spine, or midback, has been shown to help reduce shoulder pain by aiding in overall joint motion of the body.

 Soft tissue techniques can be used to address any tightness or pain.
-These can include Active Release Techniques, Instrument assisted soft tissue mobilization (IASTM), cupping, and massage therapy.
+These can include Active Release Techniques, Instrument assisted soft tissue mobilization (IASTM) such as Graston Technique, cupping, and massage therapy.
 Acupuncture can be integrated as well.

 The main goal of the treatments is to help the patient complete rehabilitative exercises, increasing strength to the shoulder complex, and optimize the function.
 This can be done with tubing exercises into all the ranges of motion, stretches, body-weight exercises such as wall push-ups and free weight training.